The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 -

-Low stock levels make this device harder to buy than others on this list
+Harder to find in stock than others on this list

 If you’re after an LED mask that tackles every major skincare concern going, this is the one for you.
-With seven (yes, seven) different light modes, the device tackles wrinkles, sun damage, hyperpigmentation, melasma, acne, sebum regulation, redness, inflammation, and sagging.
+With seven (yes, seven) different light modes, the device tackles wrinkles, sun damage, hyperpigmentation, melasma, acne, sebum regulation, redness, inflammation and sagging.
 So, how does it work?
-Despite sounding complicated, we found it incredibly easy.
-Plug the mask in, set your preferred time and intensity (intensity level varies from 1-5), pick your colour (choose from red, blue, green, purple, yellow, aqua blue, and white), then sit back and relax.
+Despite sounding complicated, we found it incredibly easy to use.
+Plug the mask in, set your preferred time and intensity (there are five options), select a colour (red, blue, green, purple, yellow, aqua blue or white), then sit back and relax.

-It does have to be plugged in while wearing so we found it slightly less convenient than some others on the list, but it's comfortable to wear and sometimes it's nice to have an excuse to just kick back and relax.
-The best thing about this mask is that you can create a bespoke treatment depending on your skincare needs.
-For instance, if you want to treat pigmentation and acne, try the green light for 15 minutes followed by the blue light for 15 minutes.
+The downside is this tool does have to be plugged in while wearing, which we found slightly less convenient than some other models on the list – but it is comfortable to wear and sometimes it's nice to have a reason to just kick back and relax.
+The best thing about this mask is that you can create a treatment that's bespoke to your skin's needs.
+For instance, if you want to treat pigmentation and acne try the green light for 15 minutes, followed by the blue light for another 15 minutes.
 Clever!

 Best high-tech red light therapy device